AdobeDocs/photoshop-api-docs-pre-release/README.md

 ### Input and Output file storage

 Clients can use assets stored on one of the following storage types:
-External:
+1. Adobe: by referencing the path to the files on Creative Cloud
-AWS S3: By using a presigned GET/PUT URL
+2. External: (like AWS S3) by using a presigned GET/PUT URL
-Azure: By generating a SAS (Shared Access Signature) for upload/download
+3. Azure: By generating a SAS (Shared Access Signature) for upload/download
-Dropbox: Generate temporary upload/download links using https://dropbox.github.io/dropbox-api-v2-explorer/
+4. Dropbox: Generate temporary upload/download links using https://dropbox.github.io/dropbox-api-v2-explorer/

-Internal Adobe Employees can use Adobe Creative Cloud Storage by referencing the path to the files in Creative Cloud.

 ### Tracking document changes